-Indicators: Access to the Territory 1.
-Are there any reports (NGO reports, media, testimonies, etc.) of people refu border and returned without examination of their protection needs? sed entry at the ⊠ Yes □ No 2.
-Is there a border monitoring system in place?
-Yes 🗌 No
+1. Indicators: Access t Are there any reports (NGO reports, media, t border and returned without examination of the testimonies, etc.) of people refused entry at the 2.
+Is there a border monitoring system in place? 🗌 Yes 🖾 No 3.
+Who is responsible for border monitoring? ☐ National authorities ☐ NGOs ☐ Other 4.
+How often is border monitoring carried out?
+Frequently Rarely Never